 Some of the more expensive visualisers have very powerful cameras.
 Some are so powerful that one can zoom into an object really closely when placed under the camera.
 Below is an example from Danny Nicholson’s Flickr photostream.
 Nicholson is a teacher trainer who runs The Whiteboard Blog and using a Genee Visualiser (available from Prim-Ed in Ireland), he showed how he was able to magnify a tulip petal for all his class to see.

 When you are buying a visualiser, you’re going to be paying big bucks for big magnification.
 Expect to pay well over €1,000 if you’re looking for very decent magnification.
 Cheap visualisers aren’t going to give you much magnification.

 As a Webcam

 A visualiser is simply a camera on a stick so why not allow it to be used as a web cam for video conferences?
-Simply point the camera at your class and hook up to another school and host a video conference.
+It might not be the Best webcams 2020 but it simply point the camera at your class and hook up to another school and host a video conference.
 This may work best with a cheap goose-neck visualiser as it gives more flexibility for where the camera is pointing.